nuejs/nue/packages/nuejs.org/docs/performance-optimization.md

 Nue allows you to reach performance of a text-only website without compromising on design, in other words "as fast as you can get".

 ## Minimalism
-Lean, means, fast.
-Develop your site with [Nue CSS best practices](css-best-practices.html) to get the cleanest and smallest codebase possible with least amount of bloat.
+Lean, means fast.
+Develop your site with [Nue CSS best practices](css-best-practices.html) to get the cleanest and smallest codebase possible with the least amount of bloat.
 It's quite easy to achieve significant reduction in the amount of code that needs to be written:

 [image.bordered]
   small: /img/docs-sizes.png